tommyxu/curator-service-api-client/README.md

 ### Add Dependency

 Add the following dependency to your project.
+Java SDK 1.8 or up is required.

 ```xml
 <dependency>